mertenpopp/AirlineTycoon/README.md

 Statistics screen:
 * Showing far more categories where money was spent
+   * For example income from freight jobs, total tons transported, money spent on planes, sabotage or stocks and money gained from interest, credit or stocks
+* Accurate summation of money spent
+   * Fixed many bugs where especially money earned / spent by competitor would not show up in balance
-* Information visible depends on skill of financial advisor (own data) or skill of spy (competitors)
+* Whether or not values are shown depends on skill of financial advisor (for your airline) or skill of spy (regarding competitors)
-* Unlimited statistics: Store statistics data for each day without limit
+* Unlimited statistics: Store statistics data for each day since beginning of the game
 * Fix rendering of graph when zooming out
+* Fix display of mission target

 Information menu:
-* Much more information on balance sheet
+* Much more information on balance sheet depending on skill of your financial advisor
-* New financial summary
+* New financial summary for quick assessment of the financial health of your airline (e.g. operating profit)
-* Showing multiple balance sheets for day / week / overall
+* Multiple balance sheets (for previous day / week / overall)
-* Showing business operations and operating balance
 * More information from spy (e.g. weekly balance and financial summary for each competitor)
-* Showing information from kerosene advisor (quality/value of kerosene, money saved through tanks)
+* Detailed information from kerosene advisor (quality / value of kerosene, money saved by using tanks)

 Option menu:
 * Game Speed is adjustable in options menu.
 Available values: 1, 5, 10, 15, 20, 25, 30 (default value).
 The hosts game speed is synced to clients in a network game.